uholeschak/ediabaslib/docs/EdiabasTool.md

 * _Data logging_: Selecting this menu entry will open a sub menu with multiple data logging options:
 	* _Create trace file_: If the checkbox of this menu is active, a `ifh.trc` file will be created when executing jobs.
 The trace file will be created in the `LogEdiabasTools` subdirectory.
 	* _Append trace file_: If this checkbox is enabled the trace file is always appended.
 Otherwise the trace file will be overridden after selection of a new _SGBD_ file.
-	* _Log data_: The job result data will be logged to file with the same base name as the .prg file and the extension .txt.
+	* _Log data_: The job result data will be logged to file with the same base name as the `.prg` file and the extension `.txt`.
 The log file will be created in the `LogEdiabasTool` subdirectory.
 * _Online help_: Displays this help page.

 When selecting `.grp` or `.prg` files the search field in the caption could be used to filter files.
 This speeds up file selection.